IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/simultaneous.md

 We also encourage participants to submit systems leveraging closed-source models/LLMs for evaluation, but such systems will be evaluated separately and will not be eligible for the main ranking.

 ### English-to-X
 Our English-to-X training data condition follows that of the offline, the full list of datasets is presented below.
+All the listed datasets can be automatically transated with the models allowed in the [Constrained with Large Language Models settings](https://iwslt.org/2026/offline#training-data-and-data-conditions).
 [MCIF](https://huggingface.co/datasets/FBK-MT/MCIF) is the official development data.
 [A derived version including audio, references, YAML files with the audio information (useful for metric computation), and PDFs useful for the *speech-to-text with extra context* track) can be found here](https://fbk.sharepoint.com/:u:/s/MTUnit/IQCPqOBxtZXTTKHJrxIK1Om2AYNRrW_Gtj3IfqhtDNab8_A?e=f6vURw).

 | Data type | src lang | tgt lang | Training corpus (URL) | Version | Comment